 The second officer perished in the Regina Riot of 1935.
 As 1,000 unemployed farmers rode the rails into Regina during the On-To-Ottawa Trek, their journey was halted by the RCMP at the request of the federal government.
 The farmers then set up a camp close to Regina's downtown area.
 As their numbers increased, the local authorities moved in to arrest the group leaders.
 This caused the camp to erupt into violence and bled into downtown.
-Windows were smashed, shops were looted and plain-clothed Detective Charles Rait Miller was clubbed to death.
-Detective Miller was a Scottish World War I veteran.
+Windows were smashed, shops were looted and plain-clothed Detective Charles Rait Millar was clubbed to death.
+Detective Millar was a Scottish World War I veteran.

 One rioter that was arrested was Nicholas John Schaack.
 He was in the camp when the police arrived.
 He, along with 149 other people, was arrested for rioting under the belief they were planning an "armed revolution".
 Nicholas was released from prison and excused from the rioting charge due to a "nervous condition".
 He would die three months later from a heart disorder and pneumonia.
 While the guide book claims his grave is a small wrought iron cross, it has since been replaced by a large black obelisk.